bokkypoobah/InvestFeedCrowdsaleAudit/README.md

   is not reached, investors will only be able to claim their refunds IF the crowdsale team moves all original funds back from the multisig into the crowdsale contract.
 See `Crowdsale.loadRefund()`.

+* The upgrade agent can be set by the upgrade master (crowdsale team's account), but accounts have to execute the upgrades themselves, which is a good trustless upgrade

+* TODO - CHECK AGAIN - Once the crowdsale if finalised, the token contract has the right elements for a trustless token contract

 <br />

 <hr />